-Don't Cry, It's Only Thunder is a film made in 1982, taking place in The Vietnam War.
-It centers upon a young, and somewhat unscrupulous medic, named Brian Anderson, who makes extra money on the side dealing drugs.
-His life is forever changed when he meets an Army doctor who persuades him to help her save a group of war orphans.
+It centers upon a young and somewhat unscrupulous U.S. Army medic named Brian Anderson (Dennis Christopher), who makes extra money on the side dealing drugs.
+His life is forever changed when he meets an Army doctor named Katherine Cross (Susan Saint James), who persuades him to help her save a group of war orphans.
 First, she appeals to his sense of guilt; then she blackmails him into assisting.
 The children are cared for by a few Vietnamese nuns.
 The doctor and the medic bring them badly needed food and supplies.
 To do this, they must face enemy bombs and the resistance of the US government.
-It is loosely Based on a True Story.

 Don't Cry, It's Only Thunder contains examples of: